ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 kdbGet(repo, conf, parentKey);
 ```

-Note it's important for applications that the parentKey starts with a slash `/`.
+Note it is important for applications that the parentKey starts with a slash `/`.
 This ensures pulling in all keys of the so-called [namespace](/doc/help/elektra-namespaces.md).
 Such a name cannot physically exist in configuration files, but they are
 the most important key names to actually work with configuration within